sendgrid/docs/source/User_Guide/Marketing_Campaigns/contacts.md

 Adding Contacts
 {% endanchor %}

-Managing contacts is an integral part of your marketing campaigns lifecycle.
 From our [Contacts]({{site.marketing_campaigns_url}}/contacts) page, you can add, upload, and delete your contacts.
 Contacts can be added to your contacts database via the API or using a CSV file through the SendGrid App.

 {% info %}
 Your first 2,000 contacts are free.
 For information about how many contacts come with your package, please refer to our [pricing page]({{site.pricing_url}}).